YINI-lang/YINI-spec/YINI-Specification.md

 Mr. Seppänen has been programming since the mid-80s, working in languages like BASIC, C, Java, and Assembler.
 He studied Computer Science and Master's in Software Development with a focus on Programming Languages at Chalmers University of Technology (Gothenburg, Sweden).
 Professionally, he has many years of experience in software development, particularly in TypeScript, JavaScript, PHP, and full-stack web development.

 ### 15.3.
-Changelog
+Spec Changelog
-A running log of changes and updates to the YINI specification.
+A running log of changes and updates **to the YINI specification**.

 v1.0.0 Beta 3 + Updates
 - --WIP: In current cycle--
 - Fixed an issue with very short YINI files in the grammar: both members and sections are now explicitly optional.
-Clarified this with new examples in the specification.

 v1.0.0 Beta 3, 2025-04-25
-- Reworked and reordered large sections, with an updated Table of Contents.
-- Reworded many sections for clarity.
-- Included the Changelog section (moved from About document).
-- Added new sections "Advanced Constructs", "Validation Rules", "Compatibility and Versioning", "Appendices and Reserved Areas"  to enhance specification completeness.
-- Readded "Terminology" section.
-- Added a handful of examples into section "Realistic Config Use Cases".

 v1.0.0 Beta 2, 2025-04-23
 - Added (new) support for triple-quoted strings (`"""`).
 - Added support for alternative hexadecimal literals using `#`.
 - Added support for binary literals using `%`.
 - Reintroduced support for the alternative terminator marker `###`.
-- Clarified list handling in the "Values & Native Types" section.
-- Added a syntax summary section to improve clarity.
-- Added a section detailing items and items in lists.

 ---
 /END